 You can also try to measure how someone would perform more directly.
 For example, if the role involves programming in Python, then the interview could involve live coding—or at least asking the candidate to walk through how they would break down a programming problem.
 Of course, performance in this (somewhat artificial) setting may not predict performance “on the job”.
 This means you might select for people who perform well on these demo problems—which might also mean people who’ve prepared by reading about past technical interviews—and select against people who might otherwise be conscientious and effective workers.
 For a hiring manager, the question is whether, on average, such a test consistently selects for higher-quality candidates.
 Again, this is an issue of construct validity: specifically, criterion validity.

 Importantly, you don’t sidestep the issue by eschewing these empirical measures and going with your subjective impression of a candidate during their interview.
 Ignoring the numbers doesn’t necessarily get you closer towards the candidate’s “real” quality.
 Depending on your personal biases, you might end up selecting for candidates that seem more confident, candidates that tell an interesting story or joke, or even simply candidates that look more like you.
-Or you can be more intentional process and evaluate how they respond to specific questions (Tyler Cowen and Daniel Gross discuss interview tactics in their book Talent).
+Or you can be more intentional about this process and evaluate how they respond to specific questions (Tyler Cowen and Daniel Gross discuss interview tactics in their book Talent).
 But those questions may or may be good measures of whether a candidate will succeed in the role.

 Assessing on-the-job performance